pdavis39/btc_predictor/README.md

 ![BTC Price prediction](btc_price_prediction.png?raw=true "BTC Price Prediction")

+##  The code
-## To generate the bitcoin test data, I forked a project that enables access to a number of crypto currency APIs
+To generate the bitcoin test data, I forked a project that enables access to a number of crypto currency APIs

 test_data_btc.py is a program that geneates my test and training data